Welcome to

 In addition to coursework requirements, students must complete a qualifying exam by the end of their first year in the program, a dissertation proposal between the second and third year, and a final oral defense typically at the end of the fifth year.
 All Ph.D. students in biomedical engineering are required to complete at least one semester as a teaching assistant.

 Students are holistically supported through a variety of opportunities, including training in the responsible conduct of research, creation of an individual development plan, graduate research seminars, professional development seminars and BMEntored—a peer mentorship program for first-semester doctoral students.
-Detailed information about program requirements are found in the Graduate Program Handbook.
+Detailed information about program requirements can be found in the Graduate Program Handbook.

 Supervisor Selection

-To meet individual needs, our department supports both a direct match and rotation system for supervisor selection.
+To meet individual needs, our department supports both a direct match and a rotation system for supervisor selection.
 Students may join labs of BME faculty and non-BME faculty who are members of our Graduate Studies Committee.
 Prospective students may contact faculty directly to inquire about open positions in each lab.

 How to Apply